pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 ## `-lmath32` - (32 bit math using IEEE-754 format)

-The IEEE 32 bit provides a 32 bit float format that is mostly compliant with IEEE-754.
+math32 provides a 32 bit floating point format that is mostly compliant with IEEE-754, which is also the native floating point format of sdcc.
 The library can be used with both sccz80 and zsdcc using the following options:

 `-fp-mode=ieee -lmath32 -pragma-define:CLIB_32BIT_FLOAT=1`